Many talented and creative people experience impostor feelings and beliefs about themselves, despite their accomplishments.

 From Fake It Until You Make It: How to Believe in Yourself When You Don’t Feel Worthy by Nadia Goodman.

-One example is actor Emma Watson, who commented about its impact for her:
+Actor Emma Watson has commented about its impact for her:

 “It’s almost like the better I do, the more my feeling of inadequacy actually increases, because I’m just going, Any moment, someone’s going to find out I’m a total fraud, and that I don’t deserve any of what I’ve achieved.